mcuntz/pyjams/README.rst

      - Shuffle-Complex-Evolution algorithm for function min(max)imisation
    * - screening
      - Parameter screening using Morris' method of Elementary Effects
+   * - shair2eair
+     - Partial pressure of water vapour from specific humidity and total pressure
    * - signature2plot
      - Write a copyright notice on a plot
    * - sread